Organizational Change Can Be as Easy as 1, 2, 3

 An organization in the unfreezing phase has come to the realization that they need to change.
 Typical trigger points include declining revenues, increased competitive activity, and a lack of innovation.
 In the unfreezing phase, an organization is akin to a big block of ice.

 To unfreeze they must begin to question current processes and assumptions.
 As questions arise, the organization slowly begins to thaw, enabling a path forward.
-This is the critical step to make your organization more self-aware.
+This is the critical step to making your organization more self-aware.

 While some organizations embark on this journey willingly, others are dragged along kicking and screaming.
 As AchieveIt interacts with “willing” organizations, it’s a breeze because the decision to transform has already been made.